Ignatius House: Frequently Asked Questions

 Q: When will members of the Ignatius House 2018-2019 community move in?

-A: There are currently two people living in Ignatius House and one person is in the application process.
+A: There are currently three people living in Ignatius House.
 If you are interested in applying for the 2018-2019 year, please contact Community Coordinator Greg Mellor (email@example.com).

 Q: Is there a cost to live at Ignatius House?